 - if currently mobilised, then follow the advice provided above for serving personnel

-- if previously mobilised, talk to your NHS GP or the Veterans and Reserves’ Mental Health Programme.
+- if previously mobilised, talk to your NHS GP or your unit Medical Officer for possible referral to the RMHP.
 The freephone number to call is 0800 032 6258

 - Combat Stress/Rethink offer a 24 hour freephone helpline if you have concerns about your mental health: Freephone: 0800 138 1619.
 They provide emotional support, a listening ear and signposting service

 - TogetherAll provides safe, anonymous support to anyone struggling with a range of common mental health issues, or who feels burdened by everyday worries and concerns.
 It is free for all serving personnel (including mobilised and non-mobilised reservists), veterans, and their families and is available 24/7 at TogetherAll, and via a smartphone app for iOS and Android.Members can talk to each other anonymously and share experiences, express themselves in images, and follow guided self-help courses on topics such as managing anxiety, stopping smoking, dealing with alcohol, and getting better sleep.
 There is also a range of clinical tests, guides and tips to improve wellbeing including articles on self-esteem, relationships and many more.
 Trained counsellors (called Wall Guides) are on hand at all times to moderate the service and provide support.
 Go to TogetherAll for more information or to join today.

 Discharged servicemen and women are able to access Defence Mental Health Services up to 6 months after leaving the armed forces.
 It is important that once an individual knows their location after discharge that they register with a local GP as soon as possible, this will enable better continuation of care and alert services of their needs.
 More information on the service available veterans and an easy to use service locator tool can be found on NHS Choices.